njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ---

 *The category `covid_deaths%` → `exchg_rts%` (exchange rates) leads the Full Period percentage-change analysis with a score of 51.81.
-The y-variable `exchg_rts` dominates its competitors with 8 of the 10 top positions, while `metals` appears in the remaining two.
+The y-variable `exchg_rts` dominates the rankings with 8 of the 10 top positions while `metals` appears in the remaining two.
 Furthermore, exchange rate returns maintain the most persistent short-run relationship with COVID mortality percentage changes across the entire 966-day window, outperforming equities, commodities, and interest rates.*

 ---